tjvantoll/articles/nativescript/app-sync/article.md

 });
 ```

+Here’s some more information on how each of these options work.

-* `deploymentKey`: The `deploymentKey` is required as its what connects your application code to the AppSync server.
-You will have different keys for iOS and Android, so the same code includes a ternary check so you can provide both values.
+* `deploymentKey`: The `deploymentKey` is required as it’s what connects your application code to the AppSync server.
+You will have different keys for iOS and Android, so the sample code includes a ternary check that allows you to paste in both values.

 * `installMode`: By default, AppSync only installs updates when the user restarts an app.
-AppSync does, however, have the ability to immediately apply updates, and will if set your `installMode` to `InstallMode.IMMEDIATE`.
-There is one big caveat to this: `InstallMode.IMMEDIATE` shows an installation prompt (see image below), which Apple does not allow for iOS apps distributed through the App Store.
-Therefore, only set `InstallMode.IMMEDIATE` for iOS if you’re building enterprise-distributed iOS apps.
+AppSync does, however, have the ability to immediately apply updates, and will if you set your `installMode` to `InstallMode.IMMEDIATE`.
+There is one big caveat to this: `InstallMode.IMMEDIATE` shows an installation prompt (see images below), which Apple does not allow for iOS apps distributed through the App Store.
+Therefore, only set `InstallMode.IMMEDIATE` on iOS if you’re building enterprise-distributed iOS apps.

 * `mandatoryInstallMode`: When you release AppSync updates through the AppSync CLI (`nativescript-app-sync release`), you can optionally designate that release as mandatory using the `--mandatory` flag.
 The `mandatoryInstallMode` option gives you the ability to immediately install updates you mark mandatory, while allowing non-mandatory updates to wait until the next app restart.
 Once again, do not use immediate releases for App-Store-distributed iOS apps.